wiris/html-integrations/packages/tinymce7/README.md

      // Not enabling this, will provide formulas from being created and rendered.
      extended_valid_elements: "*[.*]",
      valid_elements: "*[*]",
+     // This option prevents the DOMPurify library from filtering wiris MathML tags.
+     // It's necessary when you want to initialize the editor with a content that contains handwritten formulas.
+     allow_mathml_annotation_encodings: ["wiris", "application/json"],

      // You could set a different language for MathType editor:
      // language: 'fr_FR',